Lorenzo Ferrari (racing driver)

 Lorenzo Ferrari (born 22 October 2002) is an Italian racing driver.
-He is the reigning champion of the European Le Mans Series in the LMGTE class with Proton Competition.
+He is the champion of the 2022 European Le Mans Series in the LMGTE class with Proton Competition.

 Early career

 Lower formulae

 Ferrari began his car racing career in 2019, competing for Antonelli Motorsport in the Italian F4 Championship.
 With a sole podium coming at Mugello, the Italian finished 17th in the standings.

 Near the end of the year, Ferrari made a guest appearance in the Euroformula Open Championship with RP Motorsport.

-Sporscar career
+Sportscar career

 2020: Debut in GT3

 For the 2020 season, Ferrari switched to GT3 machinery, remaining with the renamed AKM Motorsport outfit for the Italian GT Championship.
 Aboard a Mercedes-AMG GT3, he ended up fifth in the Sprint standings, having taken a pair of victories.

 2021: National glory

 Ferrari remained in the Italian GT Championship the following year, teaming up with Audi Sport Italia and partnering Riccardo Agostini and Audi factory driver Mattia Drudi.
 He would claim both the Sprint and Endurance titles, winning four and three times respectively.